Emil Michael

+In December 2024, President-elect Donald Trump announced his intention to nominate Michael as Undersecretary of Defense for Research and Engineering.

 Early life and education

 Born in Cairo, Egypt, Michael is a Coptic Christian who moved to the United States with his family in the early 1970s.

-Michael received his B.A. in Government cum laude from Harvard University, where he wrote for the Harvard Crimson and served as president of the Harvard Republican Club.
-During his presidency, the club changed its name to the Harvard-Radcliffe Republican Club in an effort to reach out to potential female members.
+Michael attended Harvard University, where he wrote for the Harvard Crimson student newspaper and, in 1992, served as president of the Harvard Republican Club.
+During his presidency, the club changed its name to the Harvard-Radcliffe Republican Club.
+"We're perceived as being a sexist organization," Michael told the Crimson.
+"This might be a way to reach out to women and everybody, to tell people that we are the party for everybody."
+He graduated in 1994 with a B.A. in Government cum laude.

 He received his J.D. degree with honors from Stanford Law School.

 Career

-Gemini Consulting

 Michael started his career as a strategy consultant at Gemini Consulting's Converging Markets Laboratory in Cambridge, Massachusetts.

-Goldman Sachs

 After law school, Michael served as an Associate in the Communications, Media and Entertainment Investment Banking Group at Goldman Sachs in New York.
 He also worked on merger and hostile takeover advisory projects and equity and bank debt financing.
 He left Goldman Sachs in 1999.

-Tellme Networks

 Michael was an executive at internet-telephony startup Tellme Networks for nine years, from June 1999 until 2008.
 Tellme was a forerunner of speech recognition technology.
 The company was sold to Microsoft for approximately $800 million in 2007.

-Department of Defense

 Michael was selected as one of 15 White House Fellows during the first year of the Obama administration, where he served as a Special Assistant to U.S. Defense Secretary Robert Gates from 2009 until 2011.
 Michael has stated that he spent time on assignment in Afghanistan, Pakistan, and other destinations.

-Tech consultant

 After his tenure at the Pentagon, Michael acted as a consultant to technology companies in New York.

-Klout

 In July 2012, he became Chief Operating Officer and a member of the Board of Directors of Klout.
 He held the COO title until September 2013 when he left to join Uber.
 Klout was sold to Lithium for approximately $200 million in early 2014.

-Uber

-Michael joined Uber as Senior Vice President of Business in September 2013.
-He acted as CEO Travis Kalanick's right-hand-man, helping the company raise nearly $15 billion from key investors worldwide.
-By February 2018, Uber became the world's most valued private technology company and had raised the most money of any private start-up in history.
+Michael joined Uber as senior vice president of business in September 2013.
+He acted as CEO Travis Kalanick's right-hand man and helped the company raise nearly $15 billion.

-China

 Michael was a key player in the development of Uber's ride-sharing efforts in China, taking an investment of $2 billion to a value of $7 billion in 2016.
-He also worked on creating new partnerships with Chinese companies such as Baidu.
-Michael led the merger of Uber's China operations with that of the local competitor Didi Chuxing in August 2016.
+He also worked on creating partnerships with Baidu and other Chinese companies.
+In August 2016, Michael led the merger of Uber's China operations with that of the local competitor Didi Chuxing.
 In June 2021, Didi raised $4.4 billion in its IPO.